Prajwal5180/Defender-for-Cloud/modules/module2-understanding-your-cloudattack-surface.md

    ![Available Attack Paths](../images/attack1.png?raw=true)

-6. Notice you can see that a publicly exposed VM that has a managed identity can read key vault.
-The path also gives you specifics of which VM and Key Vaults are potential targets.
+6. Notice you can see that a publicly exposed VM that has a port open to the internet can lead to remote access to the VM.
+The path also gives you specifics of which VMs are potential targets.

    ![Attack Paths example scenario detail](../images/attack2.png?raw=true)